shadorki/farming-sim-no-mouse-hackathon/README.md

 ## How to Play

 The Farming Sim application does not use the mouse.
-Only uses arrow keys.
+Only uses the keyboard.

 ### Basics

 - WASD - Move your character around
-- M - Unmute/Mute sound effectsd
+- M - Unmute/Mute sound effects
 - I - Inventory
 - ESC - Exit modals
 - SPACE - Use your tools or interact with the shop